JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

 Look back at the chart you completed in **Exercise 2**.
 Did you guess at any of the answers?
-Searching the Internet may help you find answers to your questions and confirm your guesses.
+Searching the internet may help you find answers to your questions and confirm your guesses.
 Be choosy about the websites you use.
 Make sure they are reliable sources for the kind of information you seek.

-When you search the Internet, type some key words from your broad topic or words from your narrowed focus into your browser's search engine (many good general and specialized search engines are available for you to try).
+When you search the internet, type some key words from your broad topic or words from your narrowed focus into your browser's search engine (many good general and specialized search engines are available for you to try).
 Then look over the results for relevant and interesting articles.

-Results from an Internet search show writers the following information:
+Results from an internet search show writers the following information:
 - Who is talking about the topic?
 - How the topic is being discussed?
 - What specific points are being discussed?